ronh991/glTF-Blender-IO-MSFS/README.md

   #17 Neutral Bone is added by KHronos however their spec allows duplicate bone names, ASOBO extensions do not - code to re name Neutral bones

+  #18 Interpretation of ORM and Detail OMR application was incorrect

 # Enhancements

-  Blender 4.2.0 LTS has had numerous changes and updates for the Beta - new extensions install for addons is required
+  Blender 4.2.0 LTS has had numerous changes and updates - new extensions install for addons is required

+  Blender 4.5.0 LTS (RC) has had numerous changes and updates - Khronos file naming

-  Some default values for Metallic, Roughness, Emissive, Base Color have been reset Max emissive strength now 100 (not the same a Emissive Factor) Vertex Color added to exported data and now shows in Blender - Shader nodes added with links Normal - Blue Channel set to default to 1 (White)
+  Some default values for Metallic, Roughness, Emissive, Base Color have been reset Max emissive strength now 100 (not the same a Emissive Factor) Vertex Color added to exported data and now shows in Blender - Shader nodes added with links (removed) Normal - Blue Channel set to default to 1 (White)

   Added more functionality to the migration of materials.
 If you import a glTF file using the fbw (Fly-By-Wire) importer, you will get material nodes that are not one for one in synch with the ASOBO exporter and a Pre-Migration will be required.
 The fbw materials will now carry over it's data to the new ASOBO shaders with better accuracy.
 You will still need to monitor the migration of those materials.